-However, its main focus is on the practical, on-the-ground solutions to information sharing barriers, providing managers and practitioners with stories, case studies and practical materials to help them resolve issues in their own areas.
+However, its main focus is on the practical, on-the-ground solutions that break down information sharing barriers by providing managers and practitioners with stories, case studies and everyday materials to help them resolve issues in their own areas.

-The history: the Improving Information Sharing and Management (IISaM) project ran from January 2012 to summer 2013, and was joint initiative between Bradford Metropolitan District Council, Leicestershire County Council and the 10 local authorities in Greater Manchester.
-The project was supported by central government, the Local Government Association, the Information Commissioner’s Office and others.
+The Improving Information Sharing and Management (IISaM) project was a joint initiative between Bradford Metropolitan District Council, Leicestershire County Council and the 10 local authorities in Greater Manchester.
+It ran from January 2012 to mid-2013 and was supported by central government, the Local Government Association, the Information Commissioner’s Office and others.